PGY1 Pharmacy South Sacramento, California

 - Geographic managed care (GMC)

-- Pharmacy continuum (regional, San Leandro and Oakland)
+- Regional pharmacy continuum (located in San Leandro and Oakland)

 - Lead resident program